 What is DISCOVERY?

 DISCOVERY is a global recognition and rewards program which was founded on the simple principle that the best travel experiences come from true immersion in a destination.
-With recognition across the 33 independent upscale and luxury hotel brands which are members of GHA, and over 500 hotels around the globe, DISCOVERY members can experience a property that truly reflects the culture and traditions of its location while enjoying all the benefits of loyalty including recognition, room upgrades, preferred rates and comfort-enhancing perks.
+With recognition across over 30 independent upscale and luxury hotel brands which are members of GHA, and over 500 hotels around the globe, DISCOVERY members can experience a property that truly reflects the culture and traditions of its location while enjoying all the benefits of loyalty including recognition, room upgrades, preferred rates and comfort-enhancing perks.